Umuzi-org/ACN-syllabus/content/topics/how-to-ask-for-help-with-your-code/_index.md

 #### Where to ask good questions

 - [Stackoverflow - How to ask for help](https://stackoverflow.com/help/how-to-ask) == TRUELY **AMAZING**
-- Any tech community discussion that you are a part of(Discord, RocketChat)
+- Any tech community discussion that you are a part of (Discord, RocketChat)

 #### Characteristics of a good question:

 As a general rule: If you want help then make it as easy as possible for people to help you.
 Empathize with the person who will help you.
 If they are left guessing or they have to ask a million follow-up questions then that means you asked a bad-quality question.

-- Ask on a bigger audience platform. (e.g Asking on the #General channel helps you get to a much bigger audience and possibly quick responses from your fellow students, managers, and alumni)
+- Ask on a bigger audience platform. (e.g Asking on the #General channel: which you will find on Rocketchat, helps you get to a much bigger audience and possibly quick responses from your fellow students, managers, and alumni)
 - Be clear and not ambiguous.
 Your "helpers" should be able to understand the problem while reading an error message.
 - Please <span style="color:red">don't send screenshots unless you are specifically asking about something visual</span>
 - Use backtick symbols to represent in code form.